AwalaApp/network-website/service-providers/implementation/architecture.md

 We need delay tolerance in Awala in order to use alternative transport media when the Internet is not available -- especially in regions where it's never available.
 That way we get a wide range of transport options at our disposal, including some which may be extremely slow but very robust.

-Compared to traditional Internet software, DNT software has very different opportunities and constraints, and these have a significant impact on the overall architecture of the system.
+Compared to traditional Internet software, DTN software has very different opportunities and constraints, and these have a significant impact on the overall architecture of the system.
 Let's start by looking at the crux of the problem.

 ## Internet apps use remote procedure calls